Reopening Plan: "One Grace": Connected Remote Learning / On-Campus Learning

 - A staff member wearing a mask will greet the family in the carpool line, do a temperature check and ask screening questions while the student is in the car.

 - If a student fails the screening questions or presents with a temperature of 99.5 or above, the parent will take the child home with a recommendation to see a healthcare provider.
-For information about return, see Maryland DOH / DOE Decision Aid chart included in this presentation or on our website.
+For information about return, see Maryland DOH / DOE Decision Aid chart below.

 - All students will sanitize hands as they enter the building.
 If there is already a child at the sanitizing station, other children will wait outside until the space is clear.